 Send an email to the people who keep forwarding forwarded emails to you (about the world’s craziest, sexiest, funniest, or deadliest things).
 Ask them politely to remove you from their forwarding list.

 Also, make it clear to your friends and family members that you’re serious about focusing on your studies.
 Don’t let anyone distract you in the name of “Hey, do you have a minute?”

-Do you have any idea how much time social media and socializing kills every day?
-You’ll realize you have a lot of free time after you get rid of these distractions, not before.
+Do you have any idea how much time social media and socialising kills every day?
+You’ll realise you have a lot of free time after you get rid of these distractions, not before.

-And if you’re really serious about staying focused on studies, then give your smartphone a rest till your exams are over.
-Smartphones can be the biggest distraction in exam days, just like TV and gaming consoles.
+And if you’re serious about staying focused on studies, then give your smartphone a rest till your exams are over.
+Smartphones can be the most significant distraction in exam days, just like TV and gaming consoles.
 I am not saying that smartphones are evil.
 They have their place, but right now, you need to focus on your studies.

 I Am a Focus Freak

 I am notorious for being a focus freak because I like to enjoy a focused life – a life with minimum distractions.
 And that’s possible only if you eliminate as many distractions as humanly possible.
 My friends complain why am I not on Whatsapp, why don’t I respond to their friend requests on Facebook?
 Well, because I don’t like getting distracted thousand times a day.
 I don’t have Facebook or Twitter or Whatsapp on my phone.
 My phone does not accept calls when I am sleeping or when I am not feeling like talking over the phone (which is quite often).

 Hell no!
 People treat me as an outcast for being so crazy about focus.
 But I don’t care much what people think about me, as long as I can enjoy a peaceful life.

 I am not suggesting you take the same path.
 I am just sharing this to give you a glimpse that anything’s possible if you’re determined.